zhanxw/rvtests/README.md

 ## Genotype file (VCF)

 Rvtests supports VCF (Variant Call Format) files.
-Files in both plain txt format or gzipped format are supported.
+Files in both plain text format or gzipped format are supported.
 To use group-based rare variant tests, indexed the VCF files using [tabix](http://samtools.sourceforge.net/tabix.shtml) are required.

 Here are the commands to convert plain text format to bgzipped VCF format: